-Mandatory warning statements: A warning statement is a prescribed labeling statement that must be expressed on the package label in the exact words and in the format specified in the ANZFSC.
-Warning Statements are defined in Standard 1.1.1-8.
+Mandatory warning statements are a prescribed labeling statement that must be expressed on the package label in the exact words and in the format specified in the ANZFSC.

 A prescribed warning statement is required on:

 • Royal jelly presented as a food and food containing royal jelly (Standard 1.2.3).
 This is the only mandatory warning statement which is applicable across the food supply.